nhaar/UMP/README.md

 * Allow defining multiple functions in one file

+* Allow using enums (check guide for syntax) in the GML files (enums exist in normal GML, but not supported in UTMT)

 * Extra useful API that can be used inside the `.csx` scripts

 The framework is meant to be used alongside a base `.csx` script, or if you do not wish to use any custom scripting code, you can use it directly.